GabeScott/standard-works-vault/General Conference/2020 October - Finding Joy in Christ.md

 I wonder at the unspoken miracle that had impelled him that morning to respond so bravely to that still, small call to serve, and about the strength and capacities of all of our emergent youth as they push themselves to respond to a prophet’s call to enlist in God’s battalions and join in the work of salvation and exaltation.

 Every time a deacon holds a sacrament tray, we are reminded of the sacred story of the Last Supper, of Gethsemane, of Calvary, and of the garden tomb.
-When the Savior said to His Apostles, “This do in remembrance of me,”1 He was also speaking through the ages to each of us.
+When the Savior said to His Apostles, “This do in remembrance of me,”[^1] He was also speaking through the ages to each of us.
 He was speaking of the unending miracle that He would provide as future deacons, teachers, and priests would present His emblems and invite His children to accept His atoning gift.

 All of the sacramental symbols point us to that gift.
 We contemplate the bread that He once broke—and the bread the priests before us are, in turn, now breaking.
 We think of the meaning of the liquid consecrated, then and now, as sacrament prayers solemnly pass from the mouths of young priests into our hearts and into the heavens, renewing covenants that connect us to the very powers of Christ’s salvation.
 We may think about what it means when a deacon carries the sacred emblems to us, standing as he does where Jesus would stand if He were there, offering to lift our burdens and our pain.

 Fortunately, young men and women do not have to get sick to discover joy and purpose in serving the Savior.

-Elder David A. Bednar has taught that to grow and become as missionaries are, we should do what missionaries do, and then, “line upon line and precept upon precept, ... [we] can gradually become the missionary ... the Savior expects.”2
+Elder David A. Bednar has taught that to grow and become as missionaries *are,* we should do what missionaries *do,* and then, “line upon line and precept upon precept, … \[we\] can gradually become the missionary … the Savior expects.”[^2]

-Likewise, if we desire “to be like Jesus,”3 we should do what Jesus does, and in one astonishing sentence, the Lord explains what it is that He does: He said, “For behold, this is my work and my glory—to bring to pass the immortality and eternal life of man.”4
+Likewise, if we desire “to be like Jesus,”[^3] we should do what Jesus does, and in one astonishing sentence, the Lord explains what it is that He does: He said, “For behold, this is my work and my glory—to bring to pass the immortality and eternal life of man.”[^4]

 The Savior’s mission has always and forever been to serve His Father by saving His children.